WorshipTo instill the widest possible personal and communal participation at parish worship.

 What are volunteers asked to do?

-There are about 20 new ministers added at the end of each year.
+New members are added at the end of each year.
 Volunteers are asked to:

 - Distribute Communion (under either Species) at Saturday Vigil and Sunday Masses.
 Ministers typically serve at four to six Masses every three months (the schedule is published quarterly).
 This number includes Wayne Nursing, Bryn Mawr Hospital and private homes.